joshuaebowling/node-web-scraper/book.md

 20 And they brought the boy to him.
 And when the spirit saw him, immediately it convulsed the boy, and he fell on the ground and rolled about, foaming at the mouth.
 20 Así que se lo llevaron.
 Tan pronto como vio a Jesús, el espíritu sacudió de tal modo al muchacho que este cayó al suelo y comenzó a revolcarse echando espumarajos.
 21 And Jesus asked his father, “How long has this been happening to him?”
 And he said, “From childhood.
-21 ―¿Cuánto tiempo hace que le pasa esto? —le preguntó Jesús al padre.
+21 ―¿Cuánto tiempo hace que le pasa esto? —le preguntó Jesús al padre. ―Desde que era niño —contestó—.
 22 And it has often cast him into fire and into water, to destroy him.
 But if you can do anything, have compassion on us and help us.”
 22 Muchas veces lo ha echado al fuego y al agua para matarlo.
 Si puedes hacer algo, ten compasión de nosotros y ayúdanos.
 23 And Jesus said to him, “‘If you can’!
 All things are possible for one who believes.”